A Complex Mess: Simple IRA Maximum Contributions 2025 and Beyond

 7. What is your compensation/wage for this year? (max 100% of comp EE deferral rule limit)

 While this list has become noticeably longer, in 2025, the Secure Act 2.0 will add additional complexity and questions to this list when the “Additional Catch-up Contributions for Ages 60 - 63” go into effect.
-We will cover that fun in another article.
+A link to that article is listed below

 About Michael……...